LLNL/scr/doc/rst/users/api.rst

 SCR supplies API calls that enable the application to specify limits on its data access in both time and space.
 Start and complete calls indicate when an application needs to write or read its data.
-Data cannot be accessed outside of these markers.
+Files in the dataset cannot be accessed outside of these markers.
-Additionally, each MPI process may only read files written by itself or another process having the same MPI rank in a previous run.
+Additionally, for best performance, each MPI process may only read files written by itself or another process having the same MPI rank in a previous run.
-An MPI process cannot read files written by a process having a different MPI rank.
+In this mode, an MPI process cannot read files written by a process having a different MPI rank.
+SCR can provide substantial improvements in I/O performance by enabling an application to specify its limits on when and where it needs to access its data.

 The API is designed to be simple, scalable, and portable.
 It consists of a small number of function calls to wrap existing application I/O logic.